juliend2/purity/README.md

 *Purity* is my small experiment to create a PHP framework that tries to embrace the concept of [pure functions](http://en.wikipedia.org/wiki/Pure_function).

-It also features a Rack-like interface for HTTP responses.
+It also features a Rack-like interface where an app can be any callable that receives an env hash and returns a status integer, a header hash and a body string.

-The whole thing is a work in progress.

 Motivation
 ----------